Early Detection Research Committee

 - Studies may include the use of model systems, such as model organisms, cell lines, organoids and xenografts, or primary human samples

-Human-based early detection discovery research, including but not limited to:
+Human-based EDx discovery research including but not limited to:

-- Stratification of populations by risk to identify and exploit high-risk groups as populations for early detection research, and as appropriate clinical contexts for development of screening technologies.
+Stratification of populations by risk to identify and exploit high-risk groups as populations for early detection research, and as appropriate clinical contexts for development of novel detection technologies

 Data and computation-driven approaches to early detection, including but not limited to: